SAEON/national-climate-change-response-database/README.md

 - Configuration secrets are logged in plain text to make debugging easier for the API
 - The client configuration is logged (in production mode the client configuration is not logged at all)
 - JavaScript code is NOT minified to make debugging easier
-- Webpack bundling is run in development mode (the web client will theoretically be less responsive in this case)
+- Webpack bundling is run in development mode (the web client will execute slower and be be less responsive compared to bundling in production mode)
 - A number of helpful, but expensive, developer checks are performed that will greatly slow down the application (both API and client)

 ### Other vars